 Some people develop a blood clot in their windpipe which needs to be removed with another operation.

-Damage to the vocal cords is rare and is normally temporary, but in up to 1 in 50 cases your voice may be permanently hoarse.
-In this case you may need to have speech therapy or more surgery.
+Damage to the vocal cords is rare and is normally temporary, but in up to 1 in 50 cases the voice may be permanently hoarse.
+In this case, someone will need speech therapy or more surgery.
 If you are a singer, your performing voice may permanently change.

 If there is any damage to the parathyroid glands you may have low calcium levels in your blood which may need to be treated with calcium and vitamin D tablets.